webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

 - **Software-defined wide area network (SDWAN)**
   - originally had data center, all routes to data went here.
   - virtual WAN. moving apps, database to cloud and having connections to them and your data center.
+  - SD-WAN replaces hub and spoke type designs with more efficient, but still secure with automation and orchestration(software-defined networking (SDN)).
+Each site has a SD-WAN capable router, gateway, or VPN app.
 - **Multiprotocol label switching (MPLS)**
   - labeling packets(label switching) to help make routing decisions.
     - labels pushed onto packets by router, when reach dest, labels are popped off.